breadcat/blog.minskio.co.uk/content/quotes.md

 >The Industrial Revolution and its consequences have been a disaster for the human race <!-- uncle ted -->

 >The mask is heavy today? <!-- calibans war -->

+>The patron saint of putting up with idiots <!-- leviathan's fall -->

 >The things you own end up owning you <!-- fight club -->